 The obtained PAs were high for both MW and FAW resistance traits even with TS of moderate sizes confirming the potential of genomic selection (GS) in Africa adapted germplasms (28-30,33).
 With a TS of 37% of the entire panel, high PAs (above 0.70) for MW resistance traits, grain weight loss (GWL), adult progeny emergence (AP), and the number of affected kernels (AK), and for FAW resistance were achieved in agreement with the moderate to high heritability values for these traits as earlier reported (21,31,41).
-These results are significantly important considering that one of the disadvantages of GS is the requirement of large TS which negatively impacts the reduction of phenotyping cost (62,64).
+These results are significantly important considering that one of the disadvantages of GS is the requirement of large TS which negatively impacts the reduction of phenotyping cost (73,75).

-The PAs increased up to above 0.85 in proportion to the increase in TS (RBTS approach) size for FAW resistance which was the only trait phenotyped for all the lines of the panel.
-It would be interesting to phenotype other lines of the panel that were not evaluated for MW resistance traits to establish larger TS which may improve the PAs (31,65,98,99).
+The PAs increased up to above 0.85 in proportion to the increase in TS (RBTS approach) size for FAW resistance which was the only trait phenotyped on all the lines of the panel.
+It would be interesting to phenotype other lines of the panel that were not evaluated for MW resistance traits to establish larger TS which may improve the PAs (31,76,109,110).
 Very few reports of GP are available for maize resistance to biotic stresses.
-High PAs were achieved for maize resistance to chlorotic mottle virus (up to 0.95) and maize lethal necrosis (reaching 0.87) in tropical germplasm (67).
-However, lower PAs of up to 0.59 were obtained in a study that assessed the predictability of maize resistance to the European corn borer (100) in temperate germplasm.
-Also, Gowda et al. (69) reported moderate PAs (close to 0.60) for maize resistance to a biotic stress, maize lethal necrosis in tropical maize populations.
+Similar and higher PAs were achieved for maize resistance to chlorotic mottle virus (up to 0.95) and maize lethal necrosis (reaching 0.87) in tropical germplasm (78).
+However, lower PAs of up to 0.59 were obtained in a study that assessed the predictability of maize resistance to the European corn borer (111) in temperate germplasm.
+Similarly, Gowda et al.(80) reported moderate PAs (close to 0.60) for maize resistance to the biotic stress, the maize lethal necrosis in tropical maize populations.